revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 ```
 Overall, fitting a single, fully parameterized HiSSE model with all transition and net diversification rates estimated freely is sufficient within a Bayesian framework to evaluate multiple hypotheses of anagenetic evolution and state-dependent diversification.
 In this example, we identify asymmetry in transition rates, with transitions from montane to coastal habitats occurring more frequently in lineages associated with hidden state A, and support the hypothesis of {% citet Bouchenak-Khelladi2017 %}, as montane ecosystems exhibit higher net diversification rates than coastal habitats.

-Furtheremore, we identified that the inferred model does not fully correspond to a HiSSE model (Figure 1), because $d_{0A}$ and $d_{0B}$ are not different.
+Furtheremore, we identified that the inferred model does not fully correspond to a HiSSE model ({% ref fig_rates %}), because $d_{0A}$ and $d_{0B}$ are not different.
 The ability to identify such gray zone models highlights an important advantage of applying a Bayesian framework, as these types of parameter specifications are rarely explored under frequentist approaches.

 {% subsection HiSSE with four hidden states | subsec_hisse4 %}